 - the individual has not established a residence outside of this State.

 If you meet the eligibility criteria listed above, you are eligible to apply for state financial aid.

 For information on the federal definition of eligible noncitizen, visit the Federal Student Aid website.

 For purposes of ISAC programs, a noneligible noncitizen is a student who does not meet either the federal or the state definition of eligible noncitizen, and therefore is not eligible to apply for ISAC programs.
 However, there may be other options available, and you are encouraged to visit the resources listed below.

-Non-U.S. citizens planning to attend college can find information and assistance through the following:
+Non-U.S. citizens planning to attend college in the U.S. can find information and assistance, including legal and other support services through the following links: